Last Updated on February 24, 2026

 A Must-See in Memphis: Elvis’s Graceland

 Elvis Presley’s home, Graceland, is the best-known tourist site in Memphis, if not all of Tennessee.
-Incredibly, although Chris has lived in Memphis 34 years, he has never visited Graceland.
-I remedied that.
+Incredibly, although Chris has lived in Memphis for 34 years, he has never visited Graceland.
+I decided to remedy that.
 On 13+ acres about 9 miles from downtown, it’s a marvelously kitschy homage to the “King of Rock ‘n Roll.”

-Astoundingly, it’s one of the most-visited private homes in America.
-Elvis’s grave, along with those of other family members is on the property.
+Astoundingly, it’s also one of the most-visited private homes in America, second only to the White House.
+Elvis’s grave, along with those of other family members, is also on the property.
 A visit here is definitely one of the things to do in Memphis.

 The once-quiet property has morphed into a huge complex.
 There’s the “Elvis The Entertainer Career Museum” with an extensive collection of personal memorabilia.
 And the Presley Motors Automobile Museum with his Pink Cadillac, Stutz Blackhawk, 1956 Cadillac Eldorado, Dino Ferrari, and more.

 You can walk through the “Lisa Marie,” Elvis’s plane with a private bedroom, gold-plated seat belts, and 24-karat gold-flecked sinks.
 And eat in Vernon’s Smokehouse or Gladys’ Diner, two restaurants on the premises.
+The restaurants are named for Elvis’s parents.

 None of this comes cheaply.
-Prices range from $46.50 for children 5-10 years (it includes a mansion tour, exhibits showcasing Elvis’ career, his automobiles, his wardrobe, his gold records, his custom jets,etc.) to $240 per person for an Inside the Graceland Archives UVIP Tour.
+Prices range from $46.50 for children 5-10 years (it includes a mansion tour, exhibits showcasing Elvis’ career, his automobiles, his wardrobe, his gold records, his custom jets, etc.) to $240 per person for an Inside the Graceland Archives UVIP Tour.
 The latter includes a meal at Vernon’s.

 Enjoy Really Great Barbecue at Central BBQ

 Chris took me to Central BBQ since it’s one of his favorites.
 It’s now mine as well.
-Don’t miss it for a weekend lunch or dinner or any other meal during the day.
-Having lunch or dinner at Central BBQ is one of the things to do in Memphis.

-Inside it’s loud and colorful with people at tables attacking piles of slow-smoked, Memphis-style ribs and pork.
-According to the menu, Central rubs the ribs with a special “rib rub”, marinates them overnight and slow-smokes them to perfection.
+Inside, it’s loud and colorful with people at tables attacking piles of slow-smoked, Memphis-style ribs and pork.
+According to the menu, Central rubs the ribs with a special “rib rub”, marinates them overnight, and slow smokes them to perfection.
 You can get them wet or dry, or half and half.
-They also serve hot wings, brisket, chicken and turkey among other things.
+They also serve hot wings, brisket, chicken, and turkey, among other things.

 Out back on the patio, a band plays for those who want some entertainment.
 It’s all just laid-back Memphis with really great barbecue and cold beer.
+Having lunch or dinner at Central BBQ is one of the things to do in Memphis.

 Looking for Things to Do in Memphis?
 Party on Beale Street